infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

 ```

-Please change `database-url` fiele to your Postgres URL.
+Please change `database-url` field to your specific Postgres URL.

 You can start SQL connector by running: